FNALLPC/spark-hats/README.md

 Once your server starts, you'll be placed into the Jupyter file browser.
 Then, navigate to
 ```
-spark-hats/notebooks/00-preexercise.ipynb
+spark-hats/notebooks/10-building-blocks.ipynb
 ```
-to begin the pre-exercise.
+to begin the tutorial.

 ### Accessing this Tutorial in Jupyter

-Once logged into [Jupyter](https://jupyter.accre.vanderbilt.edu), navigate to the `spark-hats` directory and open the notebook named `Start-Here.ipynb`
+Once logged into [Jupyter](https://jupyter.accre.vanderbilt.edu), navigate to the `spark-hats` directory and open the notebook named `setup-libraries.ipynb`

 ## Built With